Lucy Sparrow’s Felt Pharmacy: Art, Gender and the Medicine Cabinet

 Lucy Sparrow

-Lucy Sparrow is a British artist known for recreating products, foods and even sex toys, all from felt and a needle and thread.
+Lucy Sparrow is known for recreating products, foods and even sex toys, all from felt and a needle and thread.
 Over the years, Sparrow has worked on a number of installations, recreating bodegas, sex shops, supermarkets, and even her own franchise of McDonalds.

 In 2021, Sparrow transformed a Mayfair gallery into a fully stocked chemist, with every product handmade in felt.
 The enjoyable combination of installation and performance art saw Sparrow decked out in a white coat, offering her diagnoses, and serving customers everything from the morning after pill, to Viagra.